Xerefic/RL_Games/README.md

 ## Game Description

-The environment consists of two snakes (agents) and `n/2` food locations at any instant.
+The environment consists of two snakes (agents) and `4` food locations at any instant.
 The snakes (agents) can move in three directions; namely **left**, **right** or **straight** ahead.
 The objective of the game is to possess a greater score than the opponent either by consuming the food or by colliding with the opponent.

 A breief description on the environment is given below:

 ### State Space:
-- The state space is characterised by a `n x n` Grid (Continious Space).
+- The state space is characterised by a `8 x 8` Grid (Continious Space).
-- At any instant of time, `n/2` random coordinates out of `n` fixed coordinates possess food.
+- At any instant of time, `4` random coordinates out of `8` fixed coordinates possess food.

 ### Action Space:
 - The agent may choose one of the three possible moves; left, right, forward at any instant.